msalehisedeh/differentiate/README.md

 # Version 2.2.4
-Fixed the diff conter **ondifference** event.
+Fixed the diff counter **ondifference** event.

 # Version 2.2.3
 This release is mostly for fixing merge issue arised because of changing perspective that input could be a list as opposed to a JSON Object.
 As a result when you are merging differences, you will need to know the index of merged JSON in the list.
 Therefore, I had to changed the event is issued.
-I appologize in advance for inconveniences. **Sorry folks, but you will need to modify code if you are listening to the onadvance and onrevert events.**
+I apologize in advance for inconveniences. **Sorry folks, but you will need to modify code if you are listening to the onadvance and onrevert events.**

 # Version 2.2.2
 Added counter on each object identifier and fixed few exceptions that were raised while merging differences.